VACUMM/sonat/doc/source/core.rst

 A pseudo-ensemble is static and generated from different model states :cite:`even03`.
-It is representative of the model variance and may used as a proxy for model error thanks to a scaling factor between 0 an 1.
+It is representative of the model variance and may be used as a proxy for model error thanks to a scaling factor between 0 an 1.
 In our case, this factor is set to 1 by default,